-- If you hold up and use a spring board to go through a pipe, you can continue to spring through the pipe warp.
+- If you hold up and use a springboard to go through a pipe, you can continue to spring through the pipe warp.

 - Rainbow shells ride water only when you ride them.

-- If riding a Shy Guy, or other NPC, you if you face a wall and jump, you gain no height, but if you face away from the wall, you fly through the wall.
+- If riding a Shy Guy, or other NPC, if you face a wall and jump, you gain no height, but if you face away from the wall, you fly through the wall.
 (Fix the first half)

 - If you stop time, you can climb a cliff with a Yoshi with only the alt. jump key.

 - With Peach, if you have a boot, you can time it so you can alt.
-Jump as soon as you touch it to get more hight, or more points from enemies or lives!
+Jump as soon as you touch it to get more height or more points from enemies or lives!